Sixth Form life at GHS

 Out and about

 Intrepid Sixth Formers embark on Gold Award Duke of Edinburgh and numerous fascinating subject-related trips take place each year, such as A Level Geographers putting investigative geographical enquiry techniques into action in North Devon and French students practising their language skills in Paris.
 Recent expeditions to far-flung destinations have included Nicaragua, Cambodia and Laos and Zambia where girls work with community projects, learn about local cultures and have a once in a lifetime experience.

 Competitive sport is held in high esteem and senior Guildford High School teams are notably strong.
 There is ample opportunity in Sixth Form to enjoy competitive traditional school sports through a full and varied fixtures list, representing school at local, district, county and national level.
 For weekly games lessons an exceptional array of activities is available to allow girls to try out leisure activities which they will enjoy and continue beyond their school days.
 A well-equipped health and fitness suite is located in the Sports Centre and options including barre pilates, climbing, fencing, golf, ice skating, spinning, squash, yoga and Zumba are offered.

 Our Sixth Form Centre, Morton House, provides Sixth Formers with the space they need to study and socialise.
 It comprises dedicated study rooms, a computer suite, social area and classrooms.

 Greater independence is a feature of sixth form life.
-However, there is still plenty of support available: alongside a large Sixth Form team each girl belongs to a tutor group of up to 12 pupils.
+However, there is still plenty of support available: alongside a large Sixth Form team each student belongs to a tutor group of up to 12 students.
 Our tutorial programme is designed to help students make more of their time in the Sixth Form and prepare for life beyond.